optimisms/260startup/README.md

 - **Existing user login** - Existing users can login; logging in with bad credentials or creating a user with existing username fails.
 - **Use MongoDB to store credentials** - Stores user login info (username, hashed password, and token).
 - **Restricts functionality** - You cannot view history or submit a new form unless you're logged in.

+## WebSocket deliverable

+For this deliverable I used webSocket to let every user know when someone has joined the queue.
+I wanted to also make it let everyone know when someone had reached #1 and was removed from the queue, but I couldn't figure out how to trigger an event when currentPos = 1, and since I already met all requirements without it I decided not to debug it.

+- **Backend listens for WebSocket connection** - Done; see [index.js](index.js) and [peerProxy.js](peerProxy.js).
+- **Frontend makes WebSocket connection** - Done; see [queue.js](public/js/queue.js).
+- **Data sent over WebSocket connection** - Done; see [queue.js](public/js/queue.js).
+- **WebSocket data displayed** - Along with the usual alerts describing how you have moved up in the queue, it now also displays a message whenever another user joins the queue.